How can we help you today?

 Why is DNS security important?

 DNS acts as the internet’s core navigation system that directs users to websites and services.
 Its fundamental role makes it a prime target for attackers.
-Other factors that also makes DNS security important:

-• Inherent design vulnerabilities.
-DNS was created at a time when cybersecurity was not a consideration.
+• Inherent design vulnerabilities: DNS was created at a time when cybersecurity was not a consideration.
 This early design leaves DNS with built-in weaknesses that create entry points attackers actively exploit.
 Organizations also find it challenging to fully monitor or control DNS traffic within their networks, which exposes a significant security gap.

-• An added layer of defense.
-DNS security solutions create an extra line of defense for users and your website.
+• An added layer of defense: DNS security solutions create an extra line of defense for users and your website.
 They operate by filtering out risky websites and blocking malicious content.

-• Protection of your web assets.
-Protecting your DNS shields your core web assets from direct exposure to online dangers and cyberattacks.
+• Protection of your web assets: Protecting your DNS shields your core web assets from direct exposure to online dangers and cyberattacks.
 This security enables you to maintain precise control over how your online properties function and which external sites can interact with them.

 How does DNS security work?